 I found this in a thrift store for $2.
 For the time I got with it, $2 is the right price.
 It’s not mindblowing, but it’s not awful.
 Hence, Vietnam: Black Ops is just a passable, but ultimately forgettable game.

 Surprisingly, there was a sequel: Vietnam 2: Special Assignment.
 Some of the developers from Black Ops return for the sequel, which surprised me.
 I haven’t found a copy of this anywhere, but I’m not expecting anything mind-blowing.
 Maybe I’ll find it and get around to writing about it some day…

-Call of Duty: Black Ops promo picture taken from the Call of Duty Wiki.
+Call of Duty: Black Ops picture of Woods taken from the Call of Duty Wiki.
 Vietnam: Black Ops video courtesy of YouTube user Marphy Black.

-Okay, I confess: I play Facebook social games.
+Okay, I confess: I’ve played a few Facebook social games.
 For a long time I vowed against these kind of games, because of a long-standing view to not play games meant for the “casual crowd” like my mother.
 Eventually once I got a Wii a few years ago, I caved in and enjoyed the goofy stuff like Wii Sports Resort.
 This “relaxing” of playing casual games extended to Facebook and the social games there, thus my really stupid stigma of not playing “casual games” had disappeared, and for a while, was my thing.